nanoframework/nanoFramework.Device.Bluetooth/README.md

 The original .Net assembly depended on Windows.Storage.Streams for DataReader & DataWriter; this library has simplified inbuilt versions.
 So references to IBuffer in .Net UWP examples should now use Buffer instead.

-We have also added an extension to this assembly allowing extra services to be added to ServiceProvider with no restriction on type.

 ## Firmware versions

 Bluetooth is currently only supported on ESP32 devices with following firmware.